Danielxburns/codebreaker/README.md

 ```
 ## Installation

-from the root folder of the project enter your terminal and type:
+Navigate to the the root folder of the project
+In your terminal type:

 ```npm install```
 ```npx expo start```